 Heat treatment is used as a therapy for many sports-related musculoskeletal injuries.
 Here we explain when and how to use heat for treating sports injuries.

 What are the benefits of heat?

-- Increase blood flow to the area which promotes healing
+- Increases blood flow to the area, which therefore promotes healing.

 When should I use heat treatments?

-Heat therapy should be used on chronic injuries and late-stage acute injuries.
-A chronic injury is one that has persisted for a length of time and is usually due to overuse and biomechanical issues, as opposed to a traumatic incident.
-Heat can be used before exercise to warm the muscles but should be avoided immediately after exercise.
+Heat therapy should be used for chronic sports injuries and late-stage acute injuries.
+A chronic injury is one that has persisted for some time.
+They are caused by overuse and/or biomechanical issues, as opposed to a traumatic incident.
+Heat can be used before exercise to warm your muscles, but should be avoided immediately after exercise.
 This is because strenuous exercise may cause micro trauma in the muscles.

 - Malignant tumours

-Most of these are due to the massive increase in blood flow to the area.
-With conditions such as infection or malignant tumours, heat would increase the risk of spreading the infected or cancerous cells in the much-increased blood flow.
+Most contraindications to heat therapy are due to the massive increases in blood flow to the area.
+With conditions such as infection or malignant tumours, heat would increase the risk of spreading the infected, or cancerous cells.